buzzqw/TUS/OBSS/markdown-separati/en/39-creating-magic-items.md

 To create a potion, a character needs a horizontal work surface and some containers to mix liquids along with a heat source to boil the infusion.

 A Potion can normally contain a maximum spell level of 3.
-At the Narrator' \*\*s discretion, potions of higher level might be possible at the price of level*level*level*20 gp.
+At the Game Master' \*\*s discretion, potions of higher level might be possible at the price of level*level*level*20 gp.

 All ingredients and materials for preparing a potion must be fresh and never used.